Everything You Need To Know About Heat Rash (And How To Prevent It)

 As the heat rash stops sweat from leaving your skin, it may lead to nausea and dizziness.

-Heat rashes occur when pores become blocked and can’t expel sweat.
+A heat-related rash occurs when pores become blocked and can’t expel sweat.
 This is more likely to happen in warmer months, warmer climates and after intense exercise.
-Also, wearing certain clothing can trap sweat – boom: heat rash.
+Also, wearing certain clothing can trap sweat — boom: itchiness, prickling sensations and red bumps.
 Beware of using thick lotions and creams too.

-Take note: It is possible to get heat rash in cooler weather if you wear clothes or sleep under covers that lead to overheating.
-Call a doctor if you begin to experience a fever, chills, increased pain or pus draining from the bumps, but heat rash is rarely serious and it often goes away without treatment in a few days.
+Take note: It is possible to get a heat-related rash in cooler weather if you wear clothes or sleep under covers that lead to overheating.
+Call a doctor if you begin to experience a fever, chills, increased pain or pus draining from the bumps, but the rash is rarely serious and it often goes away without treatment in a few days.

 Follow these tips to prevent heat rash: